Creating Asset Records Manually

 • Prior Year NBV – Sourced from the Asset Original Cost on the Asset record.

-The Prior Year Net Book Value is the asset's net book value for the selected tax method at the end of the prior financial year.
-The start and end of the year for the method is determined by the Financial Year Start field on the Alternate Method record.
-The Prior Year NBV is updated when the month being depreciated for an Alternate Method (tax method) is the same as the month set as the Financial Year Start.
-This captures the NBV value as it was for the financial year that ended.
+The Prior Year Net Book Value is the asset's net book value for the selected tax method at the end of the previous fiscal year.
+The Financial Year Start field on the Alternate Method record determines the method's start and end of the year.
+The Prior Year NBV updates when the depreciated month for an Alternate Method (tax method) matches the Financial Year Start month.
+This captures the NBV as it stood for the financial year that ended.

 • Group Depreciation – Sourced from the Alternate Method record.

-• Group Master – This box can only be checked if the Group Depreciation box is checked.
+• Group Master – You can check this box only if Group Depreciation is checked.

-• Allow Override - Sourced from the Alternate Method record.
-If this box is checked, you will be able to edit the Depreciation Method, Convention, Asset Lifetime, Financial Year Start, and Period Convention fields.
+• Allow Override – Sourced from the Alternate Method record.
+If this box is checked, you can edit the Depreciation Method, Convention, Asset Lifetime, Financial Year Start, and Period Convention.

-5. Click Add to add the alternate method to the asset.
-You can add as many tax methods as needed.
+5. Click Add to attach the alternate method to the asset.
+You can add as many tax methods as you need.

-6. Check the Store History box if you want to store depreciation history records.
+6. Check Store History if you want to keep depreciation history records.
 Otherwise, clear the box.

 Important: